IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 ##### 3.72.9.1.1 Resource Server Specific Security Considerations

-TBD:
-- aud parameter ?

 When an ATNA Audit message needs to be generated by the Resource Server and the user is authenticated by way of a JWT Token, the ATNA Audit message **UserName** element shall record the JWT Token information using the following encoding:

 **alias\"\<\"user\"@\"issuer\"\>\"**

 where:
--   **alias** is the JWT token's "aud" parameter
+-   **alias** SHALL match the JWT token's "aud" parameter
--   **user** is the required content of the JWT token's "sub" parameter
+-   **user** SHALL match the JWT token's "sub" parameter
--   **issuer** is the JWT token's "iss" parameter
+-   **issuer** SHALL match the JWT token's "iss" parameter

 When an ATNA Audit message needs to be generated by the Resource Server and the user is authenticated by way of a SAML Token, the ATNA Audit message **UserName** element shall record the SAML token information using the following encoding:

 **alias\"\<\"user\"@\"issuer\"\>\"**

 where:
--   **alias** is the optional string within the SAML Assertion\'s Subject element SPProvidedID attribute
+-   **alias** SHALL match the optional string within the SAML Assertion\'s Subject element SPProvidedID attribute
--   **user** is the required content of the SAML Assertion\'s Subject element
+-   **user** SHALL macth the required content of the SAML Assertion\'s Subject element
--   **issuer** is the X-Assertion Provider entity ID contained with the content of SAML Assertion\'s Issuer element
+-   **issuer** SHALL match the X-Assertion Provider entity ID contained with the content of SAML Assertion\'s Issuer element